vitejs/vite/docs/guide/assets.md

 Note that:

 - You should always reference `public` assets using root absolute path - for example, `public/icon.png` should be referenced in source code as `/icon.png`.
-- Assets in `public` cannot be imported from JavaScript, but you can use the `fetch()` function to retrieve them.

 ## new URL(url, import.meta.url)